Union Square Aberdeen

 Concrete Plinths & Void Formers

-On the left hand photo you can see the concrete plinths.
+In the first photo below you can see the concrete plinths.
 These were used to place the jacks on.
-The gaps in between were filled with polystyrene void fillers (as you can see on the photo to the right).
+The gaps in between were filled with polystyrene void fillers (as you can see in the second photo).
 This was to act as a base for the poured concrete.
 Once the floors are jacked the concrete floors will not be in contact.

 Floating Floor Construction

-The left hand photo shows the mesh and floating floor jacks laid out over the plinths and void formers.
-The right hand photo shows the cured concrete being jacked.
+The first photo below shows the mesh and floating floor jacks laid out over the plinths and void formers.
+The second photo shows the cured concrete being jacked.
 Each level was poured separately but connected by reinforcing and later jacked as one.

 Rubber Cinema Isolation Bearings